-Click a heading below to read more about the different types of in-school programs that we offer.
+Click a heading below to read more about the different types of in-school and virtual programs that we offer.

 Pricing for educational performances is set by the artists.
 To get a quote for a performance at your school complete a program inquiry form.